goethe-tcs/tcs.uni-frankfurt.de/content/complexity/_index.md

 ## Collaboration and AI rules

-You are encouraged to discuss the course material and the exercises with your fellow students, including the assignment problems.
+You are **encouraged** to

+- _discuss_ the course material and the exercises with your fellow students, including the assignment problems, and
+- use AI tools to _help you understand_ the course contents.
+For example, if there's a concept or a proof in the book that you did not fully understand, you can explain your issue to the AI tool and ask it to help you with any misunderstandings.
+AI tools are often wrong, so be skeptical.

+The assignments you submit must be your own work, otherwise you will not learn much.
+Therefore, you are **not allowed** to

-However, you must not share your written solutions for the assignments, and you must not read any parts of written solutions that are provided by other students or by AI tools.
+- _share your written solutions_ for the assignments with others,
+- _read any parts of written solutions_ that are provided by other students or by AI tools, or
-You are encouraged to use AI tools to help you understand the course contents, but you must not use AI tools to outright solve the assignments.
-Providing the text of the assignment problem to the AI tool is considered a violation of this rule.
+- use AI tools to _outright solve_ the assignments; **describing the assignment problem to the AI tool is considered a violation of this rule**.

 ## Grading

 Satisfactory performance during the oral exam is required to pass the course.
 To pass the oral exam, you need to prove that you can explain your own submissions and reproduce the basic course contents from the entire syllabus.
 Your grade is mostly based on the demonstration of your learning during the semester.
 In total, this course will have **12 assignments** and **24 minitest questions**.
 Each week, you can submit solutions to at most two assignments: for example, one new solution and one revision on an old solution. **After February 10, no further submissions or revisions are possible!** Here is how your grade will be determined:

 <table class="ring-accent ring-1 mx-auto">
   <thead class="bg-accent text-accent-content">